Causes of Joint Pain at Night and How to Relieve It

 If you suffer from arthritis, then you’ve surely spent a few sleepless nights due to the pain.
-Keep reading to find out how to help relieve joint pain at night.
+It’s a common complaint that can reduce our quality of life.
+Do you know how to relieve joint pain at night.

 First off, we need to make something clear: there is often no cure for arthritis pain.
 According to the Arthritis Foundation, effective treatments exist to relieve joint pain and offer a better quality of life, but the pain is irreversible.

 To increase your day-to-day well being, and above all, help relieve joint pain at night, follow these simple tips.

 1. Why is joint pain more intense at night?

 All this activity makes the joint “hot,” and although you may feel some pain, it’s at night when you’re not moving that the pain is more pronounced.

-If the majority of your day is filled with tension, worry, anxiety and stress that you cannot manage in a healthy way, all of this will raise the level of cortisol in your blood.
+If the majority of your day is filled with tension, worry, anxiety and stress that you cannot manage in a healthy way, all of this will raise the level of cortisol in your blood, especially in men, which this study, carried out by the AF2R-Centre Hospitalier de Rouffach (France), confirms.

 It’s been found that compounds in the foods we eat every day not only cause inflammation but also cause toxins to be stored in the body.

 Sedentary lifestyle and immobility

-If you spend the whole day on the couch or think that it’s best to keep the joint still all day, it’s likely that when night comes the pain will be unbearable.
+If you spend the whole day on the couch or think that it’s best to keep our joints still all day, it’s likely that when night comes the pain will increase.

 The reason?
 When the joints are immobile, rigidity and stiffness set in.
 If you practice simple stretching exercises in the morning and at night, you’ll minimize the pain.
 It’s worth it!